typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 This fall I judged a hackathon put on by NASA and the Minor Planet Center at the SETI Institute.
 Some of the scientists there study and map asteroids, so I created this [asteroid viewer](http://ianww.com/asteroid-viewer) and polished it up after the hackathon.

-{% imgcap center http://i.imgur.com/yQaQHiUm.png Most asteroids are shaped like potatoes. %}
+{% imgcap center http://i.imgur.com/yQaQHiUm.png Many asteroids are shaped like potatoes. %}

 Some asteroids are radar-mapped, but most models are derived from light curves as the asteroid passes in front of a star - making this was a great way to learn about the science and math.